 Like the rabbit vibrator, suction cup dildos are (for me) a great idea in theory but terrible in execution.
 I’m no spring chicken anymore and I have the knees of a person twice my age.
 I can’t deny though that plenty of people love these things.
 One reason why I have trouble with suction cup dildos is the lack of a compatible surface.
 The surface has to be completely flat and perfectly smooth, no imperfections that would break the suction seal.
 Bathroom tiles can sometimes work, but they need to be at least 1/2″ bigger than the base on each side to have a chance at working.
 Mirrors and windows work, of course.
 Painted walls though, normally do not.
 Before you get it in your head that the suction cup is for you, make sure you have a surface that’ll work with it.
 I see a lot of people buying the porous / possibly-toxic versions way, way too often so I’m providing a list of all known safe versions.
 There’s a surprisingly larger selection than I expected!
-As of my most recent January 2016 update, I’ve counted literally 101 silicone suction dildos (and plugs and vibrating dildos).
-This also doesn’t begin to take into consideration the smaller, fantasy dildo makers like Bad Dragon etc. I haven’t included any of those because I don’t own any, don’t review them, haven’t really seen them much in person.
+As of 2017 update, there’s more than I can count.
+SheVibe’s updated website lists 96 silicone, suction-cup dildos with prices ranging from $21 to $125 (I’m not counting that $400 Kake dildo).
+This also doesn’t begin to take into consideration the smaller, fantasy dildo makers.
+I haven’t included any of those because I don’t own any, don’t review them, haven’t really seen them much in person.

 Suction Cup Dildos Under $50

 Early2Bed carries a few that I’m not yet seeing in many places.
 Max, Fairy, and Astral.
 Max is realistic-looking but small while Fairy and Astral (Maia brand) are completely non-realistic.
-It looks like SheVibe is now carrying a bit of the Maia brand, and using the manufacturer’s naming they carry the Maia Porpora D1 in hot pink and purple and the D3 (lightly ribbed) in Blue or Purple.
+It looks like SheVibe is now carrying a bit of the Maia brand, and using the manufacturer’s naming they carry the Maia Porpora D1 (updated to Riley) in hot pink and purple and the D3 (updated to Kendall) in Blue or Purple.
 For a moderately sized (7″x 1.6″ for the D1, 1.75″ for the D3) silicone dildo, the price ($30) is quite decent.
 I want to note that the only products I recommend from Maia at this time are these dildos.
 They have a core that is another, non-silicone material (presumably to lower production costs) which you should never see and should not at all affect the safety of the silicone material on the outside (and it is silicone, and quite thick at that).
 I’ve also been told that the Maia silicone is very firm and has texture to it, making it a bit of a lube hog.
-Also at Early to Bed is this Rippler Love Rider dildo.
+Also at Early to Bed is this glow-in-the-dark blue dildo that is actually the NS Novelties Firefly in Silicone.

 New-ish from CalExotics is their Packer Gear line.
 I don’t know anything about it other than the fact that it’s silicone.
-I don’t know if there’s another material at the core, but the prices are great.
+There is a foam core, but you’ll never see it and it won’t affect the dildo.
 These are apparently, from the product line info, meant for packing.
 They’re flexible!
 They’re also all under $35.
 ETA: I have received one to check out and the silicone feels nice and smooth, without any grabby texture to it.
 The silicone is relatively firm but it still has bend.
 I don’t see how one would pack with this, but whatever.
 It’s still a very nice dildo.

-Blush, who makes a lot of crappy vibes and realistic cocks (and is in general not a company I fully support right now) has a dual-density pure silicone line out that is vaguely realistic.
+Blush, despite still making numerous porous sex toys has a dual-density pure silicone line out that is vaguely realistic.
 Every model (except for the ones now with balls as the base) in their Real Nude line at Shevibe has a suction cup.
 Prices range from $39 to $56 so they’re priced lower than Vixen Vixskin and Tantus.
-The Real Nudes seem to come in some non-realistic colors now but I’m waiting on retailers I work with to pick them up, otherwise there are limited realistic skin tone choices.
-The silicone on the older models is very shiny and attracts lint like crazy; I’ve been told that the squishy portion (all of the head and a layer along the shaft) is softer like Vixskin, but the core is very firm, like Tantus.
+I’ve been told that the squishy portion (all of the head and a layer along the shaft) is softer like Vixskin, but the core is very firm, like Tantus.
 However, photos have shown the Sumo (supposedly 2″ diameter) easily able to bend in half.
 I know that my larger Tantus O2 dildo can’t do that.
 Early To Bed carries a red version of one of the designs!
 Also from Blush the new Luxe Mio is short and very fat, 1.8″ and reasonably priced.
 The new Nude Impressions line are under-$60 suction-cup vibrators in 4 non-realistic colors – half of them are priced at $49.
+Also included in the link above for Real Nude line is a line of single-density affordable, brightly colored silicone dildos.
+Overall there are 21 silicone suction-cup dildos at Shevibe under the Blush brand.

 Doc Johnson’s Vac-u-Lock line was always baffling to me – they require a special harness (none of which look all that awesome to me) and they were all always porous/toxic materials.
 But in recent years Doc Johnson came out with some silicone vac-u-lock options.
 These can be used by themselves as a dildo, but I noticed that Shevibe carries a Vac-u-lock suction cup accessory, directly copying Tantus.
 Since I’ve never owned a vac-u-lock toy I don’t know if the Tantus accessory could be used here instead, but the DJ version is only $10.
 This means you can get a realistic, suction-cup silicone dildo for right around $50.